Ouss34/School-projects/README.md

 # School-projects
-Projects developped during my last year of studies at ISAE-SUPAERO
+Projects developped during my last year of studies at ISAE-SUPAERO.
+The repository will be updated during this year when new projects will be developped.